Red-Team-SNCF/Red-Team-SNCF.github.io/_posts/2024-01-24-complete-process-hollowing.md

 # Plot Twist

+## Plot Twist 1

 Recently [maldev academy](https://maldevacademy.com/new/modules/38) published an update where they also perform process hollowing.
 However by reading it, I realized that if we copy our PE at its prefered image base address contained in its NT Header, we do not need to perform relocation nor IAT patching.

+## Plot Twist 2

+After talking with snow ([@never_unsealed](https://x.com/never_unsealed)).
+Thanks to him I found out that it was not even needed to copy our PE at its prefered image base address.
+It is just needed to update the Image Base Address in the PEB structure of the remote process.
+It is also needed to create the remote process with the flag `CREATE_NEW_CONSOLE` which spawns a child process `conhost.exe` (`CREATE_SUSPENDED|CREATE_NEW_CONSOLE`).
+After that the Windows loader will do everything for us.

+## Let's put things into perspective

-However, this technic allows to learn more about how the libraries are loaded in a process.
-Also, by using this technic, you can only copy the PE sections without the headers (header stomping).
-And you can avoid memory pages overlap by not forcing the address of the allocation.
+This technic allows to learn more about how the libraries are loaded in a process (Forwarded Functions / API Sets / Functions and libraries resolution on a remote process).
+Also, by using this technic:
+* you can only copy the PE sections without the headers (header stomping).
+* you can avoid memory pages overlap by not forcing the address of the allocation.
+* you can retrieve the output without the remote process creating a child process "conhost.exe". (you can create your suspended process with only the flag `CREATE_SUSPENDED`)

 Hope you enjoyed it and learned something in this ~~too~~ long blog post.